srobo/ops-manual/about-the-charity/gdpr_policy.md

 ## Your rights

 ## Any concerns?
-If you have any concerns or questions about our use of your personal information, you can make a complaint to us at trustees@studentrobotics.org[Insert your organisation’s contact details for data protection queries].
+If you have any concerns or questions about our use of your personal information, you can make a complaint to us at [gdpr@studentrobotics.org](mailto:gdpr@studentrobotics.org).

 You can also complain to the ICO if you are unhappy with how we have used your data.
 The ICO’s address:
 Information Commissioner’s Office